FahadAssadi/IoTM-Dashboard/app/backend/readme.md

 ## Prerequisites

-- .NET 8 SDK — download from https://dotnet.microsoft.com/download/dotnet/8.0
+- .NET 8 SDK — download from [Microsoft .NET](https://dotnet.microsoft.com/)
 - A PostgreSQL instance (Supabase or local) and a valid connection string
 - (Optional) Docker if you plan to run the database or the service in containers